MeralYagmurKvz/CS412-ML-Project/README.md

 | --------- | -------- | -------- | ------------------ |
 | 0.0       | 2.6      | 1.0      | 0.9768406350654163 |

+## Things could be added

+1. We thought of searching synonyms of the keywords in homework questions in the prompts to increase the performance, however it is computationally expensive and time consuming
+2. Neural Network can be used to both extract features and train the model that is suited for the purpose of this project

 # Team contributions

+Meral Yağmur Kavaz - 28115
+Melisa Çember - 29536
+Ece Erten - 27962
+Bora Küçükarslan - 28279
+Ozan Erden - 29130

+Since the project is too complicated to divide between team members, we conducted regular Zoom meetings every other day, where we collectively coded, debugged, and made decisions as a team.
+Also, since we are all new to Github, to be more feasible, we chose to work from a single GitHub account, maintaining a unified project structure.
+Leadership roles were rotated during meetings, ensuring everyone had a chance to guide discussions.
+We collectively addressed challenges, such as data preprocessing and model evaluation, through open communication and shared problem-solving sessions.